 I’m still working on this myself.
 Barley is my first dog and I’ve only been a professional trainer since 2013.
 Graduating college has been a bumpy ride for me emotionally and I’m still learning a lot.
 But here’s what I’ve been trying to do to reduce my own frustration in animal training.

 If you’re blissed out and zen, it’ll be easier to be patient with your dog.
 Do whatever you need to do – without your dog.
 Taking care of yourself makes taking care of your dog much easier.

-I love the Pacifica app to help with mediation, goal-setting, self-care, and immediate calm down exercises.
+I love the Pacifica app to help with meditation, goal-setting, self-care, and immediate calm-down exercises.
 Avoid frustration with your dog by making yourself feel better overall.